STAFF & BOARD

 David has worked as an Associate Lecturer for the Open University for 17 years, tutoring on three Environment modules.
 He lives in Dingwall, and enjoys running, cycling, hillwalking and wild camping, often with some of his four children.

-Mark is a Director of Stella’s Voice and in charge of its UK operation.
-Having been with the charity for over 32 years Mark not only brings a passion and keen interest for all things reuse, he also brings extensive experience and insight from his decades of working in the charity and reuse & recycling sector and how these projects can be used to impact and transform lives in communities locally and overseas.
+Mark is the CEO of Stella’s Voice and in charge of its UK operation.
+Having been with the charity for over 37 years Mark not only brings a passion and keen interest for all things reuse, he also brings extensive experience and insight from his decades of working in the charity and reuse & recycling sector and how these projects can be used to impact and transform lives in communities locally and overseas.

-Since joining, Mark has been actively engaged with Circular Communities Scotland and more recently (2019) Stella’s Voice joined the Reuse Consortium which has increased the involvement and engagement with Circular Communities Scotland.
+Since joining, Mark has been actively engaged with Circular Communities Scotland and in 2019 Stella’s Voice joined the Reuse Consortium which has increased the involvement and engagement with Circular Communities Scotland.

-Laura Young is an award winning climate activist, environmental scientist, and ethical influencer.
+Laura Anderson is an award winning climate activist, environmental scientist, and ethical influencer.

 In October 2022 Laura began her PhD between the University of Abertay and the University of Dundee as a Hydro Nations Scholar in climate resilience work.
 She has a First Class honours degree in Geography and Environmental Science from the University of Dundee, and a Masters with Distinction in Environmental Protection and Management from the University of Edinburgh.